scale-it/algo-builder/packages/builder/README.md

 ### Command line usage

-Before running tasks it will check for presence of `builder.config.js` or `builder.config.ts`.
+Before running tasks it will check for presence of `algob.config.js`.
 If it's not present the project will be generated in the current directory.
 After that other commands will be possible to execute.